zoltan-nz/notes/topics.md

 - Using Bootstrap 3 - Creating customized Bootstrap 3 team
 - Design patterns
 - A post about why faster .size than .length and .count in ActiveRecord
+- Update more record in one query with Active Record in Rails

 ##Install haml -> erb converter: HERBALIZER